oxfordcontrol/Clarabel.rs/README.md

 Use of underscores in private function names is totally inconsistent.
 What is the usual style, e.g. for the rust float formatting internal functions?

-Check basic QP equilibration values (step through code)

 Change SolveResult to Solution and then SolveInfo back to Info.

-Remove trait bounds from struct definitions and keep in the impl only?
-It is unclear whether it is really add value to put a generic f64 on all of these definitions.
+Remove FloatT strait bounds from struct definitions and keep in the impl only?
+It is also unclear whether it is really adding value to put a generic f64 on all of these definitions.

 Printing functions should be a totally separate trait on DefaultSolveInfo, and should be separately implementable, or at the very least in a separate file.
 Solver should require that both are implemented, then disabling printing amounts to declaring the trait to be empty or similar.